by Kathy Clarkson, Anton Mei Brandt, and Daniel George

 [AMB]: I love this scene.
-You can see how much both of these powerful men feel the weight of their impending decision, breaking into sweats and reluctantly leaning on each other’s judgement in order to proceed.
+You can see how much both of these powerful men; Todo and Serizawa, feel the weight of their impending decision as they break into sweats and reluctantly leaning on each other’s judgement in order to proceed.
 Chilling, really.

 From behind Yuunagi, two blasts lance out and disperse in dozens of directions, obliterating the entire Gatlantis fleet.
 The assault has come from Andromeda and the weapon is most assuredly Wave-Motion technology.

 On Yuunagi, Kodai and his crew are shocked and angry, even in the face of their victory.
-Kodai recalls the promise his former Captain Okita made to Starsha of Iscandar, then Sanada’s cold words regarding Earth’s future in re-weaponizing Wave-Motion technology.
+Kodai recalls the promise his former Captain Okita made to Starsha of Iscandar, juxtaposed by Sanada’s cold words regarding Earth’s sustained future through re-weaponizing Wave-Motion technology.
+“In order to survive”.